Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Experiments

-It is to be noted that the abovementioned scenarios are limited to monotone ones.
-To test the performance on typical non-monotone relationships, we also conducted our experiments in 16 non-monotone scenarios, which are initially depicted in \cite{reshefDetectingNovelAssociations2011} and \cite{simonCommentDetectingNovel2014}, and widely adopted in recent works\cite{hellerConsistentDistributionFreeKSample2016}.
+It's worth noting that the aforementioned scenarios only cover monotone cases.
+To evaluate performance in typical non-monotone contexts, we conducted experiments in 16 scenarios, encompassing those outlined in \citep{reshefDetectingNovelAssociations2011} and \citep{simonCommentDetectingNovel2014}.
+Details for these scenarios are available in Appendix \ref{appendixNonmonotoneScenarios}.

-As expected, the MAE value of ${r^\# }$ is as great as 0.418, seriously inferior to those of $\xi $(0.141), MIC (0.157) and dCor (0.364).
+As anticipated, the MAE value of ${r^\# }$ reaches a significant 0.418, notably inferior to those of $\xi $(0.141), MIC (0.157) and dCor (0.364).
+In essence, ${r^\# }$ struggles to accurately measure non-monotone dependence.
+This limitation stems from its reliance on \textit{covariance}, which inherently fails to detect non-monotone relationships.
+To illustrate, consider a standard introductory text book example, i.e., $\operatorname{cov} \left( {X,Y} \right) = 0$ despite $Y$ being totally dependent on $X$ via $Y = {X^2}$.
+Attempts to tighten its bound proves futile.

-However, its performance is also superior to those of Spearman's $\rho$(0.431), Pearson's $r$(0.437) and Kendall's $\tau$(0.461).
+However, the performance of ${r^\# }$ is also superior to those of Spearman's $\rho$(0.431), Pearson's $r$(0.437) and Kendall's $\tau$(0.461).
 As for accuracy performance, ${r^\# }$ outperforms the three classical correlation coefficients in not only monotone, but also non-monotone scenarios.

-\section{Conclusion and Discussion}
+\section{Conclusion and discussion}

 We proposed here an adjusted version of Pearson's $r$, i.e., \textit{rearrangement correlation}, which can be treated as counterpart of Pearson's $r$ for nonlinear monotone dependence.

 The basic idea of rearrangement correlation is simple and straightforward.
 Its mathematical foundation is a sharpened version of the famous Cauchy-Schwarz Inequality.
 Tighter bound leads to wider capture range.
 With the adjustment, the capture range of Pearson's $r$ is extended from linear dependence to (nonlinear) monotone dependence.
 Simulated and real-life investigations demonstrate that the rearrangement correlation is more accurate in measuring nonlinear monotone dependence than the three classical correlation coefficients and other more recently proposed dependence measures.